 Have you ever wondered if can you use frozen bread dough to make pizza?
 Well, I did, too, and decided to try it out.
-After lots of testing (and tasting!)
-I created this foolproof recipe for how to make pizza from frozen dough.
+After lots of testing (and tasting), I created this foolproof recipe for how to make pizza from frozen dough.
 And I’m so excited to share it with you!

 Homemade pizza with store-bought dough is easy and fast to prepare.
 Simply thaw the ready-made rough, shape it, and load it with your favorite pizza toppings, and bake to perfection.

 - How Do you make pizza from frozen dough?

-- the recipe to make pizza from Brigford ready made frozen dough
+- the recipe to make pizza from Bridgford ready made frozen dough

 Homemade Pizza With Ready Made Frozen Dough